Loading Image

 Assuming you don’t find a leak, the next step is to inspect the roof physically.
 Tiles expand and contract with the Arizona heat, which can cause them to break.
 Simply walking around the house and any other structure on your property might help you spot a cracked or missing tile.

 If you don’t see anything with a cursory inspection from the ground, it’s best to have someone go up and take a closer look.
-If you are not familiar with walking on tile roofs, let one of our experts check for you.
+If you are not familiar with walking on tile roofs, it’s safest to let one of our experts check for you.
 Foot traffic can easily break tiles, or you could fall.
 It’s a good idea to have a professional do an inspection or cleaning once every year, anyway.
 It is the safest way to get your roof ready for the Arizona monsoon season.

 3. Look For Mold in the Attic